playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 ## Merging the old and the new: Error handling and data fetching

 Something often missed is how updating the screen (called "rendering" in the context of React) is itself a form of a side effect.
-After all, if all I/O is considered a "side effect", then surely the most predominant form of "output" (updating the screen) is a side effect!
+After all, if all I/O is considered a "side effect," then surely the most predominant form of "output" (updating the screen) is a side effect!

 This is true!
-So true, in fact, that the same mechanism we used earlier (error boundary components) are able to be reused for data fetching errors.
+So true, in fact, that the same mechanism we used earlier (error boundary components) is able to be reused for data fetching errors.

 As we can see from this example, our `ErrorBoundary` component will catch all rejected promises passed to the `use` API: